SecurityLab-UCD/fuzzbench/README.md

 to contribute their fuzzers and give us feedback on improving our evaluation techniques.

+This repository contains a revised version of Fuzzbench, enhanced with GPU support for the Magma framework.
+We introduce LLAMAFUZZ, a new fuzzing implementation, integrated into the aflpp_llm fuzzer.
+In this revision, we have:

+- Added GPU support to the Fuzzbench framework.

+"""Note""": Fuzzbench reley on docker as container for experiment, which need git repo specification for set up.
+We removed the specification of git repository for LLAMAFUZZ to ensure anonymity in reviews.
+To run the LLAMAFUZZ, you need to add them back.

+LLAMAFUZZ is implemented in '/fuzzers/aflpp_llm' and prefix start with '/fuzzers/aflpp_llm' for different object.

 FuzzBench provides:

 * An easy API for integrating fuzzers.